kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 \(3\) Blade retention components.

-\(4\) Components which are affected by fatigue loads and which are shown under §35.15 to have a fatigue failure mode leading to hazardous propeller effects.
+\(4\) Components which are affected by fatigue loads and which are shown under [[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.15   Safety analysis.|§35.15]] to have a fatigue failure mode leading to hazardous propeller effects.

 \(b\) The fatigue limits must take into account: